Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 ### Session 2: Parse twitter data

 The raw data that the twitter API returned shall be converted to json format first, then it will be preferably converted to a dataframe for the following analysis.
 The session 2 will show how-to.
 This requires some basic knowledge about data format about json, dict, list.

+Here is an [example](https://www.w3schools.com/python/python_datatypes.asp) to illustrate different data types in python.
+The data types we will need to deal with in this workshop are: str, int, float, list, tuple, dict, set and bool.

+JSON data is a data type widely used for data exchange.
+Please read the [Intro](https://www.w3schools.com/js/js_json_intro.asp) and [JSON Parse](https://www.w3schools.com/js/js_json_intro.asp).
+This will help us perceive the twitter data parsing.

+Besides, we will also use two basic control flows in programming.
+It is helpful if you know the control flows in programming, but if not, [here] is a good intro on that.
+We will mostly use condition(*if...else...*) and loop(*for loop*) control.